nowakczarek/biometry_task_classic_method/README.md

 Started Working on tool that will implement biometric security.

-I'm planning to do classic version using SIFT Algorithm.
-Later on I'd like to do a version using TensorFlow
+Currently finished easy example with matching features and started loading the whole dir for images and labels